 Computing

-Computing in the web3 stack harnesses the power of multiple computers collaborating on solving a single problem.
+Computing in the web3 stack connects the power of multiple computers collaborating on solving a single problem.
 This collaborative approach enhances efficiency and saves time.
 Problems are divided into smaller parts distributed across the network, and a group of computers works together to solve them.

 These computers are connected through the network, facilitated by a lightweight software program, to collectively tackle the problem.